Emilie Fryšová: Biography

 Fryšová was born on 23 July 1840 in Prague.
 She graduated from a two-year German teachers' institute in Prague, followed by a drawing and language teaching course in Karlovy Vary, where she also taught privately.
 Then she taught in Nussdorf near Vienna, Austria.
 Only after this mandatory three-year practice was she allowed to pass the teacher's exam, which authorized her to teach in municipal schools.
 She then taught at a higher girls' school in Chrudim, from 1873 at a school in Plzeň, and in 1886 she moved to Soběslav.
 Her surname was changed to Fryšová only after 1880, when the government, under Stremayr's language regulations, established a new equality of the Czech language with the German language in official communication, thus revitalizing the native language of the Czech Republic.

 Fryšová was the director of the general school and burgher school in Soběslav, becoming one of the first female school directors in Bohemia.
 She published a three-volume history textbook for bourgeois schools.
 She wrote magazine articles about her teaching practice (especially in Ženské listy) or ethnographic articles based on her own ethnographic research and collecting activities.
 She was the founder and honorary member of the Regional Central Union of Teachers, a member of the Women's Production Association, to whose activities she contributed financially every year, just like her sisters Johanna and Kateřina.
-In Soběslav, she founded a women's association to support activities benefitting poor youth and a nursery school.
+In Soběslav, she founded a women's association to support activities benefiting poor youth and a nursery school.